Highlights. Most consumers (88%) only buy brands they trust.

 - 91% of consumer connections with brands are positive.

-- Assurance of customer resonance is 31.5% more important for smaller companies than companies worth more than $100 million.
+- Assurance of customer resonance is 31.5% more important for smaller companies than for companies worth more than $100 million.

 Brand Trust Statistics